SSP6904/expressjs-starter-template/README.md

 > Q: I want to use HTML files with this.
 What can I do to make this happen?
 >
 > A: Just add any HTML files into the `public` folder.
 Make sure that you have created the public folder within the root directory.
-You can also add other static files such as a style sheet or a javascript file if you want.
+You can also add other static files such as a style sheet or a JavaScript file if you want.

 > Q: Can I use view engines with this?
 >